rekmus/nodepp/snippets/sample_snippet.md

 ## Note

 This is simplified Markdown parser.
-I hope the most important tags are present.
+I believe the most important tags are present.
 As my spare time will allow, I'll keep extending it.